 The drones would hover in the air for hours to pinpoint PKK fighters’ precise locations, after which an F-16 fighter jet would be sent in to launch an attack.
 But again and again, says Yüksel, by the time the F-16 had arrived at the site 20 minutes later, the target had already disappeared.

 In 2006, Turkey ordered 10 unarmed Israeli drones.
 However, it took five years for Israel to deliver them, and they turned out not to work well.
 Moreover, they were operated by Israeli personnel.
+Turkish officials suspected that the images collected were being forwarded to the Israeli intelligence service.

-At the same time, Turkey was trying to buy armed US drones that could But because Turkey had clashed more and more often with Israel since the Arab Spring, the fear arose that the technology would be used against Israel, and thus the US Congress refused to approve the sale of attack drones to Turkey in 2010 and 2012.
+At the same time, Turkey was trying to buy armed US drones that could attack immediately.
+But because Turkey had clashed more and more often with Israel since the Arab Spring, the fear arose that the technology would be used against Israel, and thus the US Congress refused to approve the sale of attack drones to Turkey in 2010 and 2012.

 … and decided to make them itself